-I also have her phone and I initiate calls too.
-It good to know that someone remembers me, thinking about me.
+I also have her phone number and I initiate calls too.
+It good to know that someone remembers me, is thinking about me.
 She's a very educated woman.
 We can talk about everything, from love to politics.
 I have a computer and I'm communicating with friends from all over the world.
-I call her when I'm bored, I miss her.
+I call her when I'm bored, or when I miss her.

-Sometimes the volunteer also calls from home to check on me, when she knows that there is something going on with us, that there is something significant — very worried about us.
-I'm so excited there are such people, so worried about us, also in technical matters she gives help.
+Sometimes the volunteer also calls from home to check on me, when she knows that there is something going on with us, that there is something significant — she is very worried about us.
+I'm so excited there are such people, so worried about us.
+Also in technical matters, she gives help.

 [Do you have her phone number?]
 Yes, and I call her periodically.
-I'm calling when I have questions and requests.
-When I call it around a specific matter, not a conversation.
-But sometimes it becomes conversations, it is a very flowing and open woman.
+I call when I have questions and requests.
+When I call, it is around a specific matter, not for a conversation.
+But sometimes it becomes a conversation; she is a very flowing and open woman.